Companion (film)

 Companion is a 2025 American science fiction thriller film written and directed by Drew Hancock, in his directorial debut.
 It was produced by Zach Cregger, Roy Lee, Raphael Margules, and J. D. Lifshitz.
 Sophie Thatcher and Jack Quaid star as a couple on a weekend getaway with friends at a remote cabin, which unravels into chaos after a revelation that one of the guests is a companion robot.

 Companion was released in the United States by Warner Bros.
 Pictures on January 31, 2025.
-The film received positive reviews from critics and grossed $36.7 million on a budget of $10 million.
+The film received positive reviews from critics and grossed $37 million on a budget of $10 million.

 Plot

-A young woman, Iris, recalls meeting her boyfriend, Josh, for the first time.
-Later, they travel to an isolated lakehouse to meet Kat, the couple Eli and Patrick, and Sergey, Kat's boyfriend, who owns the house.
+A young woman, Iris, recalls meeting her boyfriend, Josh Beeman, for the first time.
+Later, they travel to an isolated lakehouse for a vacation with Josh's friends Kat and Eli, Eli's boyfriend Patrick, and Kat's boyfriend Sergey, who owns the house.
 The next day, Sergey attempts to sexually assault Iris at the lake, and Iris kills him in self-defense.
 Blood-soaked and panicked, she returns to the house, attempting to explain what happened.
 Josh tells her, "Iris, go to sleep", shutting her down.

 As Iris awakens tied to a chair, Josh informs her that she is a companion robot he is renting from the robotics company Empathix.
 Her emotions and intelligence are controlled by an app on his phone.
 While Josh is distracted, Iris breaks free, steals Josh's phone, and flees into the forest.
 She boosts her intelligence from 40% to 100%.

-Josh admits to Eli and Patrick that he has jailbroken Iris with an aftermarket modification, increasing her aggression level and disabling her inability to do harm for her to kill Sergey and enable Josh and Kat to steal $12 million from his safe.
-Eli and Patrick were invited to corroborate Josh and Kat's story, but Josh and Kat insist Patrick should not receive a share of the money, as he is a companion robot as well.
-Eli takes a gun from Sergey's safe, and the group splits up to find Iris, whereupon Patrick admits he knows he is a companion but loves Eli regardless.
+Josh admits to Eli and Patrick that he modified Iris's programming by removing the restriction against harming others so she could kill Sergey, allowing him and Kat to steal $12 million from Sergey's safe.
+Eli and Patrick are invited to corroborate Josh and Kat's story in exchange for a share of the stolen money.
+However, Josh and Kat balk at Patrick receiving a share, as he is also a companion robot.
+Eli takes a gun from Sergey's safe, and the group splits up to find Iris, whereupon Patrick admits he knows he is a companion robot but loves Eli regardless.
 Patrick and Eli find Iris, but she shoots and kills Eli with the gun during a struggle.